sls1005/NimCPPClass/README.md

 * Inheritance is currently not supported.

-This module uses an undocumented pragma, `exportcpp`, so it might not be compatible some versions of Nim compiler.
+* This module uses an undocumented pragma, `exportcpp`, so it might not be compatible with some versions of Nim compiler.